awatson1978/fhir-access-control-ig/input/pagecontent/datacollection.md

 #### Questionnaire to Consent Data Mapping

 One particularly important use case of interest is the mapping between a HIPAA Patient Privacy form and the Consent resourcs.
+Our concern here is not simply collecting advance directives; but doing so in a way that will allow us to compute access control.
+To do this, we need to map Questionnaire items to Consent records.

 - Questionnaire Item 1.3   > `Consent.dateTime`
 - Questionnaire Item 1.4.1 > `Consent.provision.period.start`